 To this end, the first years receive the most support, mainly through the Analysis I classes in the first term, twice weekly meetings with Supervisors in groups of 5, and compulsory weekly assignments.
-In the second year these supervisions are reduced to only 8 in term 1, and in term 2 students must sign up for them to continue receiving another 6 in term 2.
+In the second year these supervisions are reduced to only 8 in term 1 (in normal years).
 At the same time core modules now only have fortnightly compulsory assignments and support classes are introduced for these core modules (classes of approximately 30 to 50 students given by postgraduates).
 By the third year there are no longer supervisions, and most modules will have only support classes.
 Fourth year modules will also sometimes have support classes, but it is not always the case.

 Throughout this time your Personal Tutor will also be there to help you, although once you reach the third year they will be less familiar with specific modules if they are not in their own research areas.
 This, of course, becomes worse for year 4 modules since many of them are at the cutting edge of current research and so the lecturer or support class TA are often the only port of call for queries.
 We try to keep you with the same Personal Tutor throughout your degree if we can, but this is often not possible if the tutor takes research leave, for example.

 During all this time you will be receiving feedback on your work and understanding of the material.
 This comes in many forms, feedback is not just written comments on a piece of work.
 For example:

 - Assignment sheets marked by your supervisor will have written comments on as well as the mark, and your supervisions will be crucial to aiding your understanding of the work and where you could improve.